Aftercare

 piercing.
 Eat right, take your vitamins, and get enough sleep.

-Getting more than a few piercings at a time can delay healing .
+Getting more than a few piercings at a time can delay healing.

-DO NOT SWIM WITH A FRESH PIERCING.
-NO LAKES , POOLS, RIVERS, CREEKS, OCEANS, OR BATHTUBS!
-PRETTY MUCH ANYTHING OTHER THAN YOUR SHOWER IS DIRTY.
+HOT TUBS, OR BATHTUBS!
+PRETTY MUCH ANYTHING OTHER THAN YOUR SHOWER

 ORAL PIERCINGS